 Not only do pores function differently based on where they are located on the body — oil-producing pores are typically more active on areas like the face and upper back and sweat pores more present in areas like the armpits — but activity and size can, in fact, fluctuate from person to person.

 “This can depend on many factors, such as genetics, hormones and lifestyle.
 Women may notice they get oilier and break out more around their periods.
 For men, it’s mostly genetic factors that lead to issues with pores, and the hormonal fluctuations around puberty,” explains Day.

 What do pores actually get clogged with, and how do they change depending on various pore conditions?

-According to Day, the process of all forms of acne starts when the cells that line the follicles don’t slough off every month as they should during normal skin turnover.
+According to Day, the process of all forms of acne starts when the cells that line the follicles do not slough off every month as they should during normal skin turnover.
 “This causes the opening of the follicle to get blocked, leading to buildup of the contents within the pore.
-Additionally, the oxygen supply in the follicle gets cut off, which then allows the c. acnes to grow and flourish,” she says.
+Additionally, the oxygen supply in the follicle gets cut off, which then allows the C. acnes to grow and flourish,” she says.

 What is the best way to clear up congestion and avoid future buildup?

 According to Day, certain beauty products can cause some to be oilier.
 “If you are using thicker, greasy products that are overly occlusive (aka pore-clogging) and are formulated with ingredients like petrolatum and waxes, you will notice an increase in oiliness of the skin and you may notice more buildup,” she explains.
 “This is because the opening of the pore gets blocked and all the stuff behind it gets backlogged since it can’t be excreted onto the surface of the skin.”